Dear Michael (or can I call you Mike?):

 You feel like out of town frauds so far and if Charley Eckman and John Steadman were alive, they would wholeheartedly concur.

-I shook Rubenstein’s hand at Beth Tfiloh 17 months ago and before I could say “Aparicio” – allegedly my cousin Luis was his favorite Baltimore Orioles player from 1966 according to him on the MASN broadcast – he turned away from me quicker than The Whistler lied or Priscilla limp-wristed me with that I’m-in-Manhattan-but-off-to-The Hamptons chil l.
+I shook Rubenstein’s hand at Beth Tfiloh 17 months ago and before I could say “Aparicio” – allegedly my cousin Luis was his favorite Baltimore Orioles player from 1966 according to him on the MASN broadcast – he turned away from me quicker than The Whistler lied or Priscilla limp-wristed me with that I’m-in-Manhattan-but-off-to-The Hamptons chill.

 By the way, the whole of Major League Baseball could really use a serious game plan and messaging beyond “we’re shutting the sport down next winter until we can break the MLBPA union,” which has been going on all of my lifetime without a glimmer of hope or success.

 You’re gonna be on the hook for that squeeze – and the juice – whether you realized it or not when you were running around in the condiment suit.
-Your predecessor took the side of the players; you’re much to rich and smart for that but we’re about to find out about what’s in your belly about busting the most successful “union” in the history of professional sports or any other industry for that matter.
+Your predecessor took the side of the players; you’re much too rich and smart for that but we’re about to find out about what’s in your belly about busting the most successful “union” in the history of professional sports – or any other industry for that matter.

 Here’s the part where I would highly encourage you to read Lords Of The Realm by John Helyar, just so you know what war you’re about to become another King in, at least in the Truist terms of the baseball game of money and players and who gets their cut first.